Skip to main content

 Tamika Ball

-Favorite TFA Memory: My favorite TFA memory was simply sharing my story as a first-year educator many years ago with hundreds of new Teach For America Corps members as the keynote speaker for the 2014 Teach For America Atlanta Institute Sendoff.
+My favorite TFA memory was simply sharing my story as a first-year educator many years ago with hundreds of new corps members as the keynote speaker for the 2014 Teach For America Atlanta institute sendoff.
 Looking into the audience of fresh and eager educators awaiting to make a difference in their placement schools just weeks away melted my heart.
 For me it was more than sharing words of wisdom, that moment was an opportunity to expose how sincerely difficult yet rewarding teaching truly is.
-I wanted them to know even the best of us will face difficult moments in the classroom and life, but to never give up because we have at the palm of our hands the future of God’s most precious gift, children.
+I wanted them to know even the best of us will face difficult moments in the classroom and life, but to never give up because we have in the palm of our hands the future of God’s most precious gift: children.